Somalia at the 2012 Summer Olympics: Background

 Somalia participated in nine summer Olympic games between its debut in the 1972 Summer Olympics in Munich, Germany and the 2012 Summer Olympics in London, United Kingdom.
 The country did not participate in the 1976 Summer Olympics and 1980 Summer Olympics due to boycotts relating to the New Zealand national rugby union team touring South Africa earlier in 1976 and the Soviet invasion of Afghanistan respectively.
 The nation also did not compete in the 1992 Summer Olympics, despite participating in the opening ceremony, because of the ongoing famine affecting the country.
 The highest number of Somalis participating at any single Summer Games was seven at the 1984 Games in Los Angeles, United States.
 No Somali athlete has ever won a medal at the Olympic Games but the country's best performance came at the 1996 Summer Olympics when Abdi Bile finished sixth in the men's 1500 metres.
 Somalia participated in the London Summer Games from 27 July to 12 August 2012.

 Somalia received universality places (a wildcard for athletes who have not attained qualification standards) from the International Association of Athletics Federations to send one male and one female athlete to the 2012 Summer Olympics.
 The two athletes that were selected to represent Somalia at the London Games were Mohamed Hassan Mohamed in the men's 1500 metres and Zamzam Mohamed Farah in the women's 400 metres.
 Along with the two athletes, the country's delegation was led by chef de mission Omar Barajab.
 The athletes' training at Mogadishu Stadium and in the city's roads (which was for six days a week) was hampered by the death of the country's National Olympic Committee (NOC) president Aden Yabarow Wiish in a suicide bombing in April 2012, but their coach Ahmed Ali encouraged the runners not to let the event influence their training.
-Mohamed Hassan Mohamed called it "a terrifying moment" and an "utterly a black day for Somali sports", but he insisted that the attack would not stop going to the Olympics.
 Both competitors were not confirmed until July 2012 because the NOC did not wish to jeopardise their safety by making them targets.
 Long-distance runner Abdinasir Said Ibrahim had been due to compete but withdrew because of extreme stress caused by unsafe roads which lowered his mental morale.
 Farah was selected as the flag bearer for both the opening and closing ceremonies.

+Competitors

+The following is the list of number of competitors participating in the Games and selected biographies.